Display Circuit

 Feather Soldering

-A compact way to attach the Feather to the board, while allowing the Joy FeatherWing to mount on top is to solder extra-long pins directly through the Feather to the Tripler as shown here.
+A compact way to attach the Feather to the board, while allowing the Joy FeatherWing to mount on top is to solder header pins directly through the Feather to the Tripler as shown here.

 Screen Socket Soldering